Naples is a must for any traveler looking for an authentic experience in Italy. This is where the pizza was invented, after all!

 Staying in a 4-star hotel in the city center sounds great.
 It’s also really expensive.
 The closer you are to Old Town then the more you will pay for accommodation.

-We teach online so we need a working space and Airbnb is perfect for that but having our own kitchen makes it easy to cook some meals in, saving us a ton of money that we’d otherwise spend on eating out for every meal.
+We teach English online so we need a private working space and Airbnb is perfect for that but having our own kitchen makes it easy to cook some meals in, saving us a ton of money that we’d otherwise spend on eating out for every meal.

 As long as your accommodation has a close connection to the bus, train or Circumvesuviana (transport for locals to the suburbs) you can get into Naples with ease.